Fourteen-IP/mercury-ocip/README.md

 ---

-!!!
-Warning "Important Legal Notice"
+## Important Legal Notice

 Mercury is an independent, open-source project and is NOT affiliated with, endorsed by, or supported by Cisco Systems, Inc.

-    BroadWorks is a product and trademark of Cisco Systems, Inc. Mercury provides a client  interface to interact with BroadWorks systems via the Open Client Interface Protocol (OCI-P).
+BroadWorks is a product and trademark of Cisco Systems, Inc. Mercury provides a client  interface to interact with BroadWorks systems via the Open Client Interface Protocol(OCI-P).

 Mercury does not bypass, circumvent, or provide any additional permissions or licenses.
 To  use Mercury, you must:
 - Have an active, licensed BroadWorks system from Cisco
 - Possess valid credentials and appropriate access permissions
 - Comply with all Cisco licensing terms and agreements

 The OCI-P commands implemented in Mercury are generated from XML schemas.
 These schemas are:

 `Copyright © 2018 BroadSoft Inc. (now part of Cisco Systems, Inc.)
 All rights reserved.`

 Mercury implements these publicly documented interfaces and does not include any    proprietary Cisco code or intellectual property.
 All command structures follow the     official OCI-P specification.

 ---